cenidetiot/ngsi-js-library/doc/adminManual.md

 - node.js >= 8.x.x (in version 8.10.0 or higher)
 - npm >= 5.x.x (in version 5.0.0 or higher)

-You can execute the following commands in console for verify the version of Node.js and npm that you have installed in your operating system.
+You can execute the following commands in console for verifying the version of Node.js and npm that you have installed in your operating system.

 - node -v
 - npm -v